hfiref0x/VBoxHardenedLoader/README.md

 # Warning
 Binary files (ACPI tables, BIOS roms), batch scripts from loader version 1.9+ are NOT compatible with VirtualBox 5.1 and below.

+# Oracle bug warning for VirtualBox 6.0.0
+VirtualBox version 6.0.0 contain a bug that causes any EFI enabled guest to show black screen with any type of virtual display adapter other than VBoxVGA which is _not default_ setting (except the case when VM is created for old OS variants).
+If you want set the EFI option for guest, you should also go to Display settings and change video adapter type to VBoxVGA manually.

 # Installation and use